-The user ranking scores may reflect reputations of the corresponding users.
+The user ranking scores may reflect the reputations of the corresponding users.
 For example, a higher ranking score may reflect that a user has a better reputation as an author (and/or rater) over another user with a lower ranking score.
 The comment ranking scores may represent the quality of the corresponding comments.

-The Sidewiki patent really doesn’t tell us what they might do with the reputation and ranking scores that they might calculate other than possibly showing a public user ranking leader board.
+The Sidewiki patent doesn’t tell us what they might do with the reputation and ranking scores that they might calculate other than possibly showing a public user ranking leader board.

-The Knol patent provides many more details on how reputation scores might be calculated, and might use those when people search for content on Google Knol (and possibly on Google Web search as well).
+The Knol patent provides many more details on how reputation scores might be calculated and might use those when people search for content on Google Knol (and possibly on Google Web search as well).

 Google Knol included an authentication process that people could follow to show that they are who they say they are.
-It provides for different reputation scores on different topics, and separate reputation scores as contributors on topics as opposed to reviewers or commenters.
+It provides for different reputation scores on different topics and separate reputation scores as contributors on topics as opposed to reviewers or commenters.

 This section of the patent stood out for me:

-In addition, the reputations of particular authors may be used to adjust the reputations of other authors.
+Also, the reputations of particular authors may be used to adjust the reputations of other authors.
 For example, if Stephen King (who presumably knows his stuff, as the author of On Writing) gives 5 stars or a similar high ranking to another author, the reputation of that other author will increase more than it would if an unknown with a small reputation did the same.

-Under a ranking system for content and comments that was originally developed for Google’s Confucius Q&A sites, we’re given many more signals that might go into scoring for content and comments as well.
+Under a ranking system for content and comments that were originally developed for Google’s Confucius Q&A sites, we’re given many more signals that might go into scoring for content and comments as well.
 I’ve described the “credential scores” that might be generated for that system in the post, How Google Might Rank User Generated Web Content in Google + and Other Social Networks.